jcl5m1/VaccineRegistration/README.md

 If [Google Cloud Vision Services](https://cloud.google.com/vision) are enabled on your hosting account, it can also perform text recognition on insurance cards and photo IDs for much faster (and less error prone) check-in process.
 This service is free for the first 1000 queries/month, with a [modest cost for additional queries/month](https://cloud.google.com/vision/pricing).

-You can play with a [early prototype instance of the tool](https://script.google.com/macros/s/AKfycbz4I5qsDvDM2EwCnfV7AJ86ZEUf9ghRnJCms7OrjFVHc3wh4n6PsRX9d6fGzVDj-MQEPw/exec).
+You can play with a [early prototype instance of the tool](https://script.google.com/macros/s/AKfycbxqX4NDfrTFaTn25ilzazqobWwMPT1IKzxHUdJBnnWPI3pjZ2tAV615d7vwLxT2H0Ls-g/exec).
 It is under VERY active development.

+#Setup your own instance

+TBD.